 We deliver online safety parent workshops, in partnership with O2, to primary schools across the UK.

-Book a session for us to come to your school and deliver an hour-long session to help parents and carers keep their family safe online.
+If your primary school is part of the Speak out Stay safe programme you can book a session for us to come to your school and deliver an hour-long session to help parents and carers keep their family safe online.

 You just need to provide a room and ensure 20 parents attend the session.

 Share our information and briefings